GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_classes.md

 |C5| 1.5 | 2 |
 |C6| 2 | inf |

 - Raster calculator: split the layer (one layer or multiple RP) into multiple impact classes.
-Repeat the changing the interval values for each class.
+Repeat the task, changing the interval values for each class.

   <img width=40% src="https://user-images.githubusercontent.com/44863827/153635133-40167c5e-6e99-45a5-add7-8f116fe78512.png">